machristie/blog/2014/responsive_spa_feasible.md

 I was recently working on a mobile version of [FuelMyRoute](http://fuelmyroute.com).
-I started by using jQuery Mobile and Backbone, but I found trying to use jQuery Mobile as a UI framework frustrating so I decided to give [Bootstrap](http://getbootstrap.com/) a try.
+I started by using jQuery Mobile and Backbone, but I found trying to use jQuery Mobile as a UI framework frustrating so I decided to give [the Bootstrap CSS framework](http://getbootstrap.com/) a try.
 I was able to convert my code over to Bootstrap fairly easily, but I started reading about and thinking about the responsive features of Bootstrap.
 This got me to thinking maybe I could make a responsive Single Page Application, one website that would work well on mobile devices and on desktop computers.

 The benefits are pretty obvious I think.
 I don't relish the idea of maintaining two separate web applications.
 Especially when a lot of the non-UI code would be